yogeshjamnor/AiModel/README.md

 - Select programming languages from the UI to filter Q&A.
 - Browse categories like interview questions, boilerplate, and sample codes.
 - Ask questions directly to the integrated Google Gemini AI assistant for dynamic answers.
+- Search for additional information via Wikipedia to get detailed textual answers.
+- Find related YouTube videos for tutorials and visual explanations within the app.

 ---